What is a portfolio?

 |

 Not all courses at Media Design School require a portfolio with your application.
-For applications to the Digital Creativity Foundation, Game Programming, Artificial Intelligence, Creative Advertising and Digital Transformation courses, click the links below to find out more on the course page.
+For applications to the Foundation level courses, Game Programming, Artificial Intelligence, Information Technology, Creative Advertising and Digital Transformation courses, click the links below to find out more on the course page.

 Game Programming - Bachelor of Software Engineering